 An officer will assess your bonfire record information and may arrange to visit in order to witness the bonfire disturbance.

 If the bonfire classes as a statutory nuisance, the officer will issue an abatement notice.
 This does not necessarily put a stop to the bonfires but may help reduce the numbers.

-If the bonfire nuisance continues and evidence is sufficient, the Council may take the offender to court for not complying with the abatement notice.
+If the bonfire nuisance continues and evidence is sufficient, we may take the offender to court for not complying with the abatement notice.

 You may also be able to undertake your own private legal action.